โ™ฟSpecial Education

 Direct Instruction

-• Scripted, systematic delivery—uses carefully sequenced lessons with explicit modeling, guided practice, and independent practice phases
+• Scripted, systematic delivery uses carefully sequenced lessons with explicit modeling, guided practice, and independent practice phases.
+The teacher follows a structured script to ensure consistency.

-• Mastery-based progression ensures students demonstrate competency at each step before advancing, preventing skill gaps
+• Mastery-based progression ensures students demonstrate competency at each step before advancing, which prevents skill gaps from compounding over time.

-• Strong research base for learning disabilities, particularly in reading and math where foundational skills require precise instruction
+• Strong research base for learning disabilities, particularly in reading (decoding, fluency) and math (computation, problem-solving) where foundational skills require precise, sequential instruction.

 Video Modeling

-• Particularly powerful for visual learners and students with ASD who may process video demonstrations more effectively than live instruction or verbal explanations
+• Particularly powerful for visual learners and students with ASD who may process video demonstrations more effectively than live instruction or verbal explanations.
+The video can be paused, rewound, and replayed as many times as needed.

-Compare: Direct Instruction vs. Video Modeling—both provide explicit demonstrations, but Direct Instruction emphasizes live teacher delivery with immediate feedback while Video Modeling allows repeated, consistent viewing.
+Compare: Direct Instruction vs. Video Modeling: both provide explicit demonstrations, but Direct Instruction emphasizes live teacher delivery with immediate corrective feedback, while Video Modeling allows repeated, consistent viewing.
 Consider Video Modeling when consistency of demonstration matters or when students need to practice independently.

 Social Learning Interventions